Purpose & Principles

 1. Receive

-Unless a complaint has been resolved at the outset, we will record the complaint and its supporting information.
-The record of the complaint will include:
+Unless a complaint has been resolved at the outset, we will record the complaint and its supporting information including:

 • Contact information of person making complaint